DorkyDubs/week-11-assignment/personalReadMe.md

 🎯 Please mention the requirements you met and which goals you achieved for this assignment.

-New error page if users no logged in when posting or adding votes. added meta data tags to pages. implemented unique attribute in db sql to prevent ability to send multiple votes to a post. (functions different from initial toggle set up).
+New error page if users no logged in when posting or adding votes. added meta data tags to posts pages. implemented unique attribute in db sql to prevent ability to send multiple votes to a post. (functions different from initial toggle set up).
+Order by time or popularity.
+Added a report button with a table that records the post id which current acheives nothing, but makes people feel safe.

 🎯 Were there any requirements or goals that you were not quite able to achieve?